mariabartlett/comp-ling-spring-2025-replication-1/README.md

 ## Code Guidance

 All file path references in the QMD and RMD scripts in this repository assume that the user has cloned this repo and thus is using our same folder structure.
-The file path references also assume that the user has downloaded the four replication files available on the Harvard Dataverse and unpacked the files directly into `02_DataverseMaterials/dataverse_files`.
+The file path references also assume that the user has downloaded the three  replication files noted below (available on the Harvard Dataverse) and unpacked the files directly into `02_DataverseMaterials/dataverse_files`.

-The four replicaion files need to be downloaded are:
+Although the authors' replication package includes 33 files, only three are required to replicate our code:

-1. **CF_output_f952737.csv** (The Crowdflower result file 1)
+1. `CF_output_f952737.csv` (Crowdflower results file 1)
-2. **CF_output_f999866.csv** (The Crowdflower result file 2)
+2. `CF_output_f999866.csv` (Crowdflower results file 2)
-3. **BT_unstructured_brF_abilities.rda** (The unstructured BT model result with 44 covariates, setting bias reduction equals to false, not running the model in R due to long run time)
+3. `BT_unstructured_brT_abilities.rda` (Unstructured Bradley-Terry model result with 44 covariates, bias reduction = true)

-4. **BT_unstructured_brT_abilities.rda** (The unstructured BT model result with 44 covariates, setting bias reduction equals to true)
+We also recommend downloading `Codebook.pdf` to understand variables included in the replication files and `README.pdf` to understand the overall structure and contents of the authors' replication package.

 ## Authors